IWWF* DISABLED WATR SKIING

 WORLD TOURNAMENTS

-1995 - The second World Championships were held in Mulwala, Australia with 56 athletes from 12 countries.
+1995 - The second world championships were held in Mulwala, Australia with 56 athletes from 12 countries.
 Nineteen world records were set.
 The USA won the team title ahead of Great Britain and Australia.

-1999 - The fourth World Championships were held outside London, at the site of the first World Trophy.
+1999 - The fourth world championships were held outside London, at the site of the first World Trophy.
 There were 75 athletes from 15 countries.
 Eleven world records were set.
 The USA won the team title ahead of Great Britain and Australia.

-2001 - The fifth World Championships were held near Melbourne, Australia.
+2001 - The fifth world championships were held near Melbourne, Australia.
 There were 57 athletes from 15 countries, the best attendance to date both in athlete and country numbers in the AA Region.
 Eight world records were set.
 Great Britain won the team title ahead of the USA and Australia.

-2007 - The eighth World Championships took place in Townsville, Australia in May with 52 athletes from 15 countries, the number of countries tying an AA record for attendance.
+2007 - The eighth world championships took place in Townsville, Australia, in May with 52 athletes from 15 countries, the number of countries tying an AA record for attendance.
 Eight world records were set; and Great Britain won the team title again, ahead of Australia, second for the first time ever, and the USA.
-The USA and Great Britain have now each won four World titles.
+The USA and Great Britain have now each won four world titles.

-Austria.
-There were four world records set, one of them having stood for 20 years (A jump).
-The United States broke its four/four team titles tie with Great Britain to garner the prestigious team title, ahead of Italy and France, both on the podium for the first time ever.
+2009 - The ninth world championships were held Sept.
+3-6 in Vichy, France, with 47 competitors from a record 18 countries, the newest country being Austria.
+There were four world records set, one of them (a jump) having stood for 20 years.
+The United States broke its 4-4 team-title tie with Great Britain in garnering the prestigious team title, ahead of Italy and France, both on the podium for the first time ever.

 IWSF/IWWF* COMMISSION/COUNCIL